-The hospice aide is a paraprofessional member of the interdisciplinary group who works under the supervision of a registered nurse and performs various services for a patient as necessary to meet the patient’s personal needs and to promote comfort.
-The hospice aide is responsible for observing the patient, reporting these observations and documenting observations and care performed.
+Hospice aides (CNAs) at Cardinal Hospice are paraprofessional members of the interdisciplinary group who works under the supervision of a registered nurse (RN) and performs various services for patients, as necessary, to meet the patient’s personal needs and to promote comfort.
+The hospice aide is responsible for observing the patient, reporting these observations, as well as documenting these observations and the care performed.

 The hospice aide will be assigned in a manner that promotes quality, continuity and safety of a patient’s care.